Value (marketing)

 For a firm to deliver value to its customers, they must consider what is known as the "total market offering."
 This includes the reputation of the organization, staff representation, product benefits, and technological characteristics as compared to competitors' market offerings and prices.
 Value can thus be defined as the relationship of a firm's market offerings to those of its competitors.

 Value in marketing can be defined by both qualitative and quantitative measures.
 On the qualitative side, value is the perceived gain composed of individual's emotional, mental and physical condition plus various social, economic, cultural and environmental factors.
 On the quantitative side, value is the actual gain measured in terms of financial numbers, percentages, and dollars.

 For an organization to deliver value, it has to improve its value : cost ratio.
 When an organization delivers high value at high price, the perceived value may be low.
 When it delivers high value at low price, the perceived value may be high.
 The key to deliver high perceived value is attaching value to each of the individuals or organizations—making them believe that what you are offering is beyond expectation—helping them to solve a problem, offering a solution, giving results, and making them happy.

 Value changes based on time, place and people in relation to changing environmental factors.
-It is a creative energy exchange between people and organizations in our marketplace.
+It has been described as an exchange of creative energy between people and organizations in the marketplace.

 Very often managers conduct customer value analysis to reveal the company's strengths and weaknesses compared to other competitors.
 The steps include: